Advertiser Disclosure

 • 1x miles on all other travel purchases

-Online Groceries3x points (excludes Target, Walmart, and warehouse clubs)1x miles
+3x points (excludes Target, Walmart, and warehouse clubs)

-Select Streaming Services3x points (includes popular options like Apple TV, Spotify, and YouTube Premium)1x miles
+3x points (includes popular options like Apple TV, Spotify, and YouTube Premium)

-Another point of consideration is our valuations of points and miles of various reward currencies.
-We value Chase Ultimate Rewards points much higher at 2 cents, while we estimate that United MileagePlus miles are worth 1.2 cents — especially in the wake of constant devaluations to the loyalty program.
+Another point of consideration is our valuations of points and miles in various reward currencies.
+We value Chase Ultimate Rewards points at 2 cents, while we estimate that United MileagePlus miles are worth 1.2 cents — especially given the program’s constant devaluations.

 Bottom Line:

-In most cases, you’ll see that the Chase Sapphire Preferred outearns the United Explorer card.
-In addition, the Chase Sapphire Preferred offers bonus points on everyday spending categories, such as online groceries and streaming services, allowing you to earn rewards beyond travel.
+The Chase Sapphire Preferred card often outearns the United Explorer card.
+In addition, the Chase Sapphire Preferred card offers bonus points on everyday spending categories, such as online groceries and streaming services, allowing you to earn rewards beyond travel.

 Redemption Options